Skip to Content

 Find a way of staying connected with your dog while you are away

-In an ever-changing technology era, it is easy to stay connected with your GSD using dog cameras.
-Take, for example, the Furbo Dog Camera from Amazon.
-Its main features can offer you many ways to stay connected with your German Shepherd.
+In an ever-changing technology era, staying connected with your GSD using dog cameras is easy.
+Take, for example, the Furbo Dog Camera.
+Its main features can offer many ways to stay connected with your German Shepherd.
 Here are some of them:

 • You can follow your German Shepherd’s activity using the live stream video.